masterdesky/ELTE-astronomy-complex-exam/astrophysics/3-ASTROPHYSICS_Stellar-structure.md

 Most stars, including the Sun, lie within a region called the "main sequence," which runs diagonally across the diagram.
 These are stars in the stable phase of their life, where they are burning hydrogen into helium in their cores.

 ### 3.4.2.
 Stellar Models
-Stellar models, developed through the solution of the equations of stellar structure, are crucial in interpreting the H-R diagram.
-The models provide the theoretical underpinning to understand the relationship between luminosity, temperature, and the life stages of stars reflected in the diagram.
+Stellar models provide the theoretical underpinning to understand the relationship between luminosity, temperature, and the life stages of stars reflected in the H-R diagram.
+Stellar models differ from each other in their assumptions about the inner workings of stars, such as the equation of state, the opacity, and the various boundary conditions.

-Using these models, astronomers have been able to map out stellar evolutionary tracks - the path a star takes on the H-R diagram as it evolves.
+By discovering well-behaving stellar models, astronomers have been able to map out stellar evolutionary tracks - the path a star takes on the H-R diagram as it evolves.
 For example, after a star exhausts its core hydrogen fuel, it moves off the main sequence to become a red giant, which is reflected in a shift to the upper right of the H-R diagram.

 These models also predict how a star's radius, surface temperature, and luminosity will change over time.
 By observing a star's position on the H-R diagram and comparing it to these models, we can infer properties such as the star's age, mass, and stage of evolution.